grafana/plugin-tools/docusaurus/docs/ui-extensions/index.md

 ![Panel menu showing available extensions](/img/ui-extensions-menu.png)

 In the example above, there is one extension point with three registered extensions.
 This highlights one of the benefits of using UI extensions.
-Once you have added an extension point to your U,I you can extend it multiple times by multiple plugins.
+Once you have added an extension point to your UI you can extend it multiple times by multiple plugins.

 ## Why should I add an extension point?